xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 #### Partial Autocorrelation

-The partial autocorrelation at lag k is the correlation that results after removing the effect of any correlations due to the terms at shorter lags.
+The partial autocorrelation at lag $p$ is the correlation that results after removing the effect of any correlations due to the terms at shorter lags.